What is the gender pay gap?

 Why do we have a gender pay gap?

-- Promoting opportunities for flexible working to potential and current employees.
+- Continuing to promote opportunities for part-time and flexible working to potential and current employees.

-- Providing enhanced family friendly policies and benefits.
+- Providing supportive family friendly policies and benefits, including enhanced maternity payments.

-- Supporting all employees who directly or indirectly are affected by the Menopause.
+- Supporting all employees who directly or indirectly are affected by menopause, including temporary changes to work patterns and private medical consultation.

 Declaration